We believe many paths lead to wellness.

 Collegiate Recovery Community

 The CRC is a resource for students in recovery or who have a close friend or family member in recovery.
 We assist students in developing or maintaining their foundation for long-term and sustained recovery by providing a safe and confidential environment to discuss topics and ideas supportive of recovery.
 We understand that a college campus can be a challenging environment for someone in recovery.
 Our goal is to provide a safe space so a person doesn’t have to choose between recovery and their college degree!
-Some of CRC members choose to present programs about recovery or assist in developing Recovery Ally training.
-Request a CRC program today or learn more about our community by visiting our website!
+Some of CRC members choose to present programs about recovery or assist in developing Recovery Ally training, which can be viewed on the Program Request page.
+Learn more about our community by visiting our website!

 Sexual Offense Support Peer Advocates

 Launched in 1976, S.O.S. was created through a grassroots collaboration between staff and students to provide victims of sexual misconduct with crisis and advocacy services and to provide the campus with education around these topics.
 We believe in empowering individuals and groups to respond to survivors of sexual misconduct in ways that are confidential, empathetic, and non-judgmental.
 We provide victim advocacy and crisis intervention for survivors of sexual assault, intimate partner violence, sexual harassment, and stalking via the UD Helpline 24/7/365.
-Our peer advocates provide interactive programs about asking for consent, gender-based violence, how to help a victim, and more.
+View our Program Request page to review the interactive programs provided by our peer advocates about asking for consent, gender-based violence, how to help a victim, and more.
 Visit our website to learn more about SOS or apply to become a peer advocate today!